The collapsed Thunderdome from Le trésor de Pago Pago off of Malcolms Road Beach.

 Below we go over the known wreck sites that may be worth diving.
 Dives to these sites are not regularly scheduled by any company, so a custom trip will have to be arranged.

-Wrecked in 1978, this twin piston engine airplane sits in about 55 feet (16m) of water.
-The airplane today consists of the wings with a small section of fuselage, and some broken wreckage scattered around.
+Wrecked in 1978, this twin piston engine airplane sits in about 55 feet (16 m) of water.
+At recreational diving depth, the remaining part of the airplane today only consists of a small section of fuselage and some broken wreckage scattered around, as the wings were swept over the edge of the wall during Hurricane Irma.
 This is one of only a few wreck dives sites in the Turks and Caicos that’s feasible for recreational diving.
-This plane wreck is sometimes mistakenly referred to as Convair 29.
+This plane wreck is sometimes mistakenly referred to as a Convair 29.

 The General Pershing, a five-masted schooner with a very early diesel engine, wrecked on the same rock in 1921.
 Remains and an anchor from the incident are found nearby.